Robert Lee Yates' house

 It is situated at 2220 East 49th Avenue in Spokane, Washington.

-During the summer of 1996, he began to target sex workers.
-At the time, he had recently retired from active duty in the United States Army.
+He began targeting sex workers during the summer of 1996, which was just a few weeks after he retired from active duty in the United States Army.

-In most cases, he would pick up his victims in his van, have sex with them, shoot them, and then dump their bodies in rural locations.
+In most cases, he would pick his victims up, have sex with them, shoot them, and then dump their bodies in rural locations.

-The exception to this was Melody Murfin, whom he decided to bury in his own backyard.
+The exception to this was Melody Murfin, whom he buried in his backyard.

-On May 12th, 1998, Yates shot the 43-year-old in the head twice.
-Following the murder, he buried her body at the back of the house, near his bedroom window.
+On May 12th, 1998, Yates shot Murfin twice in the head.
+Afterwards, he buried the 43-year-old at the back of his house, near his bedroom window.

 He did this despite the fact that his wife, Linda, was asleep in the room at the time.

-The police zeroed in on him as a suspect in 1999.
+The police identified him as a suspect in 1999.

 At the time, Yates owned a white Corvette.
-This piqued the police's interest in him, as one of the victims was last seen in the same type of vehicle.
+This piqued the police's interest in him, as one of the victims was last seen getting into the same type of vehicle.

-Their suspicions were raised even further when they questioned him about the murders.
-According to detectives, he became visibly nervous and refused to give them a blood sample.
+Their suspicions were raised even further when they questioned him about the murders, as he became visibly nervous and refused to give them a blood sample.

-Four months later, the authorities managed to track down the location of his Corvette.
-By that stage, he had sold it to a local woman.
+Four months later, the authorities managed to track down the location of his Corvette, which he had sold to a local woman.

-During a forensic examination of the car, fibers were found that matched the fibers on one of the victims.
-Subsequent tests revealed Yates' DNA, which connected him to 12 more murders.
+During a forensic examination of the car, they found fibers that matched the fibers on one of the victims.
+Subsequent tests also revealed Yates' DNA, which connected him to 12 more murders.

-In a bid to avoid the death penalty, he agreed to confess to his crimes.
-He also told the police where he had buried the body of Melody Muffin.
+Yates agreed to confess to his crimes in a bid to avoid the death penalty.
+He also told the police where he had buried the body of Melody Murfin.

 In 2001, he was sentenced to more than 400 years in prison.